 Econometrics and applied economics

-The Econometrics and Applied Economics Group work in three broad areas, all relating to the development and/or the application of appropriate econometric methods and models for the analysis of economic, social and financial data.
+The economics department conducts research in three broad areas of econometrics, all relating to the development and/or the application of appropriate econometric methods and models for the analysis of economic, social and financial data.
+These areas are:

 - econometric theory;